thewellnamed/shadow/SETTINGS.md

 ### Wrath of Air Totem

 Unfortunately WCL can't track the presence or absence of this aura, almost _at all_.
-If you know that you had the totem throughout an encounter, you can enable this flag to automatically apply the 5% haste buff to the player.
-Note that because WCL doesn't track the totem, the analyzer won't know if you move out of range, so this can create some inaccuracy in reporting, but hopefully less than would exist if you have the buff and it's not included.
-Defaults to off.
+If you enable this settings, and there is a shaman in your raid, then the analyzer will attempt to determine which casts should have the +5% haste buff, by comparing your actual logged cast times and tick intervals to the expected haste given your buffs.
+If a large enough gap exists between your actual and expected, wrath of air will be applied as a buff.
+Defaults to on.